-Microsoft flagship tablet, the Surface Pro, is already on version three just 18 months after the first version appeared.
-That’s good, it shows Microsoft is moving quickly, learning fast and responding to market signals.
+Surface Pro, is already on version three 18 months after the first version appeared.
+That’s good, it shows Microsoft is moving fast and responding to market needs.

 The first Surface models were tablets with laptop-like qualities.
 Surface Pro 3 turns that around.
-It has evolved to become a laptop-alternative with tablet-like qualities.
-Microsoft does little to hide this, the Surface Pro 3 advertisement shown here makes direct comparisons with Apple’s MacBook Air:
+It has evolved to become a tablet-like laptop-alternative.
+Microsoft does little to hide this, the Surface Pro 3 advertising makes direct comparisons with Apple’s MacBook Air:

-While the Surface Pro 3 is a good Windows tablet, it is also arguably one of the best Windows 8 laptops.
-However, despite what Microsoft says, I’m not convinced it is a direct competitor with the MacBook Air — as we shall see.
+While the Surface Pro 3 is a good Windows tablet, it is one of the best Windows 8 laptops.
+Yet despite what Microsoft says, it is not a direct competitor with the MacBook Air.

 Third time’s the charm

 That could well be the case with the Surface Pro 3.
-I liked the earlier Surface Pro 2 a lot, but found a few niggles.
-The screen was big enough for a tablet, but not for serious laptop-style work.
+The earlier Surface Pro 2 was good, but there were niggles.
+Its screen was big enough for a tablet, but not for serious laptop-style work.
 And the screen was the wrong shape for serious writing or spreadsheet work.

 Portrait and landscape

 Perhaps more important than being bigger, the Pro 3 screen is a better shape for getting things done.
-Older Surface Pros had a widescreen format that’s optimised for watching HD video, but feels just plain wrong when you hold the tablet in the portrait orientation.
+Older Surface Pros had a widescreen format that’s optimised for watching HD video.
+That's fine, but it feels just plain wrong when you hold the tablet in the portrait orientation.

 The Pro 3 screen has a height to width ratio of 2:3.
 That means it works nicely as a tablet in both orientations and makes sense when you’re typing a document down the page while word processing in landscape mode.
 It also makes working with spreadsheets, photographs and websites easier.

-Microsoft tells me the screen is 40 percent bigger with 50 percent more pixels.
+Microsoft says the screen is 40 per cent bigger with 50 per cent more pixels.
 It certainly looks better.

 Keyboard good, not perfect

 However, the Type Cover is still a tablet keyboard.
 While you can work, even touch type on the keys, it isn’t as good for sustained writing sessions as a the keyboard on a full-price laptop.
-This, for me, is where Microsoft’s comparison with the MacBook Air falls short.
+This is where Microsoft’s comparison with the MacBook Air falls short.
 All the functionality is there, but the experience isn’t the same.

 Understanding the Surface Pro 3